 Due to differing policies across different DNS providers, you might need to wait a few hours for changes to take effect.
 Usually, it takes place within a couple of hours, but can take up to 48 hours to fully propagate.

-If you’re not seeing your changes taking effect, take a look at how long it’s been since you made the change.
+If you don't see your changes taking effect, check how long it’s been since you made the change.
 Chances are, you’ll just need to wait a bit longer for propagation.

 For more information, take a look at our article on DNS propagation.